Branch Rickey: Personal life

 Rickey was a Freemason, first at Lucasville Lodge #465 in Ohio, then at Tuscan Lodge #360 in St. Louis.
 After arriving in Brooklyn, Rickey joined Montauk Masonic Lodge #286 in Brooklyn.
+In 1906 he married Jane Moulton.
+They had several children; the most famous of them was Branch Rickey Jr., who also became an executive in Major League Baseball.

 Stricken with tuberculosis, he sought treatment in Saranac Lake, New York in 1908 and 1909 at the Trudeau Sanatorium.
 Later, he moved into the Jacob Schiff cottage.

 Death

 A public speaker in his later years, on November 13, 1965, Rickey collapsed in the middle of a speech in Columbia, Missouri, as he was being elected to the Missouri Sports Hall of Fame.
 He had told a story of physical courage and was about to relate an illustration from the Bible.
 "Now I'm going to tell you a story from the Bible about spiritual courage," he said.
 Rickey murmured he could not continue, collapsed and never spoke again.
 He faltered, fell back into his seat and slipped onto the floor.
 He never regained consciousness.
 His brain was damaged when his breathing stopped momentarily, though his heart picked up its rhythm again.
 Through the next 26 days, hospitalized in a coma, there was little change.

 On December 9 at about 10 p.m., he died of heart failure at Boone County Memorial Hospital in Columbia, Missouri, 11 days before his 84th birthday.
 Branch Rickey was interred at Rush Township Burial Park in Rushtown, Ohio, near where his parents, his widow, Jane (who died in 1971), and three of his children (including Branch Jr.) also rest.
-Rickey's grave overlooks the Scioto Valley, about three miles from his boyhood home in Stockdale, Ohio.
+Rickey's grave overlooks the Scioto Valley, about three miles from his boyhood home in Lucasville, Ohio.